Haunted Apartment Stairwell That Loses One Floor a Year

 Why the Haunted Apartment Stairwell Still Changes

-I never went back for my things.
+I never returned for my things.

 The lease ended without notice.
 My deposit was returned in cash I do not remember collecting.